Kitchvx/hugo/kitchblog/content/projects/website.md

 cover = "/projects/webproj_cover.png"
 tags = ["Web Development"]
-keywords = ["Website", "Hugo", "Web Development"] description = "Going over the entire process on the development of my website, including installing Hugo and using Github Pages." showFullContent = false readingTime = true hideComments = false color = "" #color from the theme settings
+keywords = ["Website", "Hugo", "Web Development"] description = "Going over the entire process on the development of my website, including installing Hugo, using git and using Github Pages." showFullContent = false readingTime = true
+Toc = true
+hideComments = false
+color = "" #color from the theme settings
 +++

-# Overview
+## Overview

-In this post, I am going to go through the process on how I got to this point in the website project.
-I will be going over this post in a guide fashion, so it will be treat as such.
-As I make this the website isn't 100% complete and this will be updated as the site is changed along the way.
+In this post, I am going to go through the process on how I setup my website using Hugo and git, I realised it would take too long to go over every small detail so I will cover the neccessary steps in order to create a fresh site with the [terminal theme](https://github.com/panr/hugo-theme-terminal) and get it setup with git and [git submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules) for building the website.
+This will be formatted in a guide-like fashion, so it will be treat as such.
 I created this website as a place to showcase all my projects and proud achievements that will hopefully get the attention of someone that will then use these posts to kickstart their careers or help someone develop a passion.
 Now time to get started!

-# Prerequisites
+## Prerequisites
 Firstly, the website is built upon the [Hugo](https://gohugo.io) framework, before we can get started we need to install Hugo.

 - Installing Hugo: